rcos/CSCI-4470-OpenSource/Modules/StatisticalComputing/Lab-StatisticalComputing.md

 For this lab, please do the following - your Lab report should be in your github page

-1. Read Chapters 3 and 5 of [https://cran.r-project.org/doc/contrib/Zhao_R_and_data_mining.pdf](https://cran.r-project.org/doc/contrib/Zhao_R_and_data_mining.pdf) on plotting and regression.
-The chapters  work through some simple plotting and regression using datasets built into R. You may have problems with the **rgl** library if you are on a Mac.
-Feel free to ignore that specific plot, or, if you'd like, download XQuartz from [http://xquartz.org](http://xquartz.org). **You do not need to show anything from step 1 in your lab report.** This is just a learning step.
+1. Read Chapters 3 and 5 of [https://cran.r-project.org/doc/contrib/Zhao\_R\_and\_data\_mining.pdf](https://cran.r-project.org/doc/contrib/Zhao_R_and_data_mining.pdf) on plotting and regression.
+The chapters  work through some simple plotting and regression using datasets built into R. **You do not need to show anything from step 1 in your lab report.** This is just a learning step.
+You may have problems:
+    2. With the **rgl** library if you are on a Mac.
+Feel free to ignore that specific plot, or, if you'd like, download XQuartz from [http://xquartz.org](http://xquartz.org).
+    3. As the last part of the tutorial you will be asked to execute ***data("bodyfat", package="mboost")*** execute ***data("bodyfat", package = "TH.data")*** instead.

 2. Now go to DataCamp [https://www.datacamp.com/home](https://www.datacamp.com/home) and create an account.
-I am in the process of getting a class account for Open Source Software that will allow you to do more with R, but for now we will leverage the free lessons that DataCamp provides.
+We will leverage the free lessons that DataCamp provides for the rest of the data anlysis portion of the lab.
 3. Do the introductory lesson of "Data Visualization with ggplot2 (Part  1)".
 Take screen shots along and put them in your Lab Notebook for Lab 7.
 4. Now do the Parallel Slopes lesson of "Multiple and Logistic Regression".
 Again, take screen shots along the way and put them in your Lab Notebook.
+6. ***The rest of this lab applies to your project.***
-6. Create an Observatory [http://rcos.io](http://rcos.io) page and a repo page for your project.
+If you haven't already done so, create an Observatory [http://rcos.io](http://rcos.io) page and a repo page for your project.
 Create a slack channel.
 Please choose a license for your repo.
 (If you are joining an existing project that has a communication channel, your group can just join that.
-Be sure to tell me this, and to tellme how to find it.)
+Be sure to tell me this, and to tell 	me how to find it.)
 Write your first blog as a paragraph description of the status of your project - What did you do last week on your project?
-You only have 5 or 6 more weeks to finish.
+You only have 3 more weeks to finish.
 Add a pointer ***in your lab notebook*** to your page on Observatory and make sure we can get to the project page, the repo page and the blog page from it.
 5. Submit a ***text file*** with a link to your Lab 7 notebook on github.
 Make sure your lab notebook has been pushed to github.
 Your notebook should have:
      * Screen shots from the Data Visualization with ggplot2 (Part  1) introduction on DataCamp
      * Screen shots from the Multiple and Logistic Regression intrduction on DataCamp